sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

 Step 3: Configure the TLS settings on your Ingress using variables

-Add the following variables to your kustomize.env file:
+Add the following variables to your overlay.config file:

 - **TLS_HOST**: your domain name
 - **TLS_INGRESS_CLASS_NAME**: ingress class name required by your cluster-issuer